 Patient Counseling Information

-Advise patients to notify their healthcare provider if they become pregnant during treatment or plan to become pregnant [see Use In Specific Populations].
+Advise patients to notify their healthcare provider if they become pregnant during treatment or plan to become pregnant.
+Encourage pregnant patients to enroll in the registry that monitors pregnancy outcomes in women exposed to UBRELVY during pregnancy [see Use In Specific Populations].

 Inform patients to notify their healthcare provider if they are breastfeeding or plan to breastfeed [see Use In Specific Populations].